edysegura/js-asynchronous-and-flow-control/README.md

 # JavaScript Promise and Flow-control

-This example demonstrate how to organize your asynchronous JavaScript code using the promise and flow-control patterns to avoid callback from hell.
+These examples demonstrate how to organize your asynchronous JavaScript code using the promise and flow-control patterns to avoid callback from hell.

 ## Callback from hell